w3c/wai-coga/guide/forgettable/easy-login.md

 ## Description

-Ensure users easily login and register without using advanced cognitive skills.
+Ensure users easily log in and register without using advanced cognitive skills.

 ## User Story

-<blockquote class="pull">I can easily login without using skills like memorizing characters or performing calculations</blockquote>
+<blockquote class="pull">I can easily log in without using skills like memorizing characters or performing calculations</blockquote>

 ## What To Do